jiansfoggy/sj-home.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, University of Denver, 2018 -- Present
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Statistics, The George Washington University, 2017
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics and Applied Mathematics, Shandong Agricultural University, 2014

 Work experience
 ======